In our primer on the role of AI in human resources, I talked about how artificial intelligence is at the core of reinventing legacy HR processes.

 Again, IBM delivers the most concrete example of HR digital transformation in this space.
 Their HR systems can easily identify the predominant causes of employee attrition.
 Things like staying too long in the same role, excessive overtime, or long commute time.
 Once it homes in on a high-risk employee, the system alerts the manager to take appropriate action.

 Will Your Organisation Become a Shiny Example of Successful HR Digital Transformation?

 The road to achieving full HR digital transformation is still long.

-At least, it is for many organisations.
+At least, it is for many organizations.

 But pockets of innovation are already completely rewriting legacy HR processes.
 They are creating leaner solutions that boost employee experience and save valuable time and resources for the HR departments.
-This fundamental shift in how we approach HR is happening, in large part, thanks to the need to maximise employee engagement in these challenging times.
+This fundamental shift in how we approach HR is happening, in large part, thanks to the need to maximize employee engagement in these challenging times.

 If your organization is not yet AI-ready, there’s still plenty you can do to keep your employees engaged and productive.
 At Ambassify, we’ve created a guide that will help you do just that.